albumeers/pagegen-tutorial/README.md

 	</page>
 ```

-Generate this page to see the completed page.
+Generate this page to see the completed page (_make sure the PDF is not open_).

 Congratulations!
 You have just created your first actual album page complete with spaces for 4 stamps, a souvenir sheet all in 3 rows.